A Margot Robbie PIRATES OF THE CARIBBEAN Movie Is Still in the Works

 We’re so curious to know more about this project!
 The original Pirates of the Caribbean films featured Keira Knightley as governor’s-daughter-turned-pirate-king Elizabeth Swann, who is arguably the star of the first trilogy.
 Johnny Depp’s Captain Jack Sparrow got most of the attention back then—and even an Oscar nomination for the role—but it’s Swann at the center of the tale.
 We’d love to see her back for some kind of subplot, although the separation aspect The Hollywood Reporter plays up suggests this version could be a whole new timeline.

-The mythology of the Pirates films is already pretty murky, so hey, why not let Hodson and Robbie do their own thing?
+The mythology of the Pirates of the Caribbean films is already pretty murky, so hey, why not Margot Robbie do her own thing?
 We’ll obviously still be there, champing at the bit to see what magic these talented ladies can conjure together.

 Top Stories